If I would ask you if the words assumption and hypothesis are synonyms, what would be your answer?

 From a growth marketing perspective, a hypothesis is an educated guess for what you expect to happen in a given experiment.

 Assumption vs hypothesis

 |Vague, optimistic, and untestable||Specific and testable|

-All in all, a hypothesis is a more on point version of an assumption and it is formulated in such a way that it can be tested and its outcome(s) can be easily measured.
+Actually, a hypothesis is a more on-point version of an assumption and it is formulated in such a way that it can be tested and its outcome(s) can easily be measured.

 In its simplest form, a (testable) hypothesis incorporates 3 main elements: assumption, condition, and prediction.
 Therefore, its basic structure looks like this:

 If you find the previous form too complicated, here is another structure you could use:

 Changing <problem> into <solution> will <anticipated result>.

 This second structure is focused on the same 3 elements: presumed problem (assumption), proposed solution (condition) and the anticipated result (prediction).